I/O

 representing the connectivity, and a Geometry

 representing the geometry.
-See example below to concisely unpack.
+See the example above to concisely unpack.

 If the file includes vertices which do not appear in any face, they will be stripped from the vertex listing and ignored.